Millersville University: History

-Millersville University was established in 1855 as the Lancaster County Normal School, the first state normal school in Pennsylvania.
-It subsequently changed its name to Millersville State Normal School in 1859 and Millersville later became a state teachers' college in 1927.
-It was renamed Millersville State College in 1959 and officially became the Millersville University of Pennsylvania in 1983.
+Millersville University was established in 1855 as the "Lancaster County Normal School", the first state normal school in Pennsylvania.
+It subsequently changed its name to "Millersville State Normal School" in 1859 and Millersville later became a state teachers' college in 1927.
+It was renamed "Millersville State College" in 1959 and officially became the Millersville University of Pennsylvania in 1983.

 In November 1852, the Lancaster County Educational Association met in Strasburg to form an institute for teacher training.
 The first institute, which led to the Lancaster County Normal School and received significant support from Thomas H. Burrowes, was held in January 1853.
 While the Association was working to organize, Lewis M. Hobbs, a popular teacher of the Manor district, lobbied heavily in Manor township for a more permanent training facility for teachers.
 Jacob Shenk, a local farmer, donated a tract of five acres (the present-day site of Ganser Library, Biemesderfer Executive Center, and Dutcher Hall) with Hobbs collecting investments from local residents.
 On April 17, 1855, Lancaster County Normal School opened with James P. Wickersham as principal and a peak of 147 teachers in attendance.
 The school president was Thomas H. Burrowes and the vice president was Lewis M. Hobbs.
 November 5, 1855, marked the start of the first full session, with a new expansion of the original Academy building that made 96 rooms available for nearly 200 students and their teachers.

 Completed in 1894, the Biemesderfer Executive Center, also known as the Old Library, is the centerpiece of Millersville University's campus.
 The executive committee of the Board of Trustees designated $27,500 for the construction of the library in 1891, with the contract awarded to Lancastrian D.H.
 Rapp, who submitted the lowest bid in a blind auction.

 The Millersville University Library is housed in Ganser Hall.
 In September 2011, the university closed Ganser Hall for two years for renovations.
 On August 26, 2013, the Ganser Library reopened as the McNairy Library and Learning Forum at Ganser Hall.

-In August 2021, a Millersville student by the name of Matthew Mindler was reported dead.
-He had been reported missing after not showing up for classes, and having cut off contact with his family.
-His body was found in Manor Township, Pennsylvania, near the Millersville campus.
-He was a 19-year-old freshman, and had been a child actor in the past, starring in the film "My Idiot Brother".
-His death was ruled a suicide.